1993 FLEER ULTRA SERIES 1 BASEBALL CARDS

 In terms of parallels and insert sets within the base offering, Fleer included several popular short prints and serially numbered chase cards.
 The highly coveted “Ultra Blasts” parallels offered parallel versions of hitters photographed mid-home run swing.
 These short prints were amongst the most difficult to obtain out of packs.

-Read also: BOB HAD 51 BASEBALL CARDS
+Read also: 1986 FLEER BASEBALL CARDS MOST VALUABLE

 Fleer also introduced the concept of “refractors” with randomly inserted parallel versions of base cards cut from refractive sheets meant to mimick the look of a baseball diamond.
 These refractors had gorgeous rainbow color shifts and immediately became collector favorites despite their tough pull rates.